 As in Bethel, a very high proportion of Bontnewydd residents are Welsh speakers - 85.9% of the population, which is 15.9% above the level of 70% that has been identified as the level where the language is probably viable.
 However, there was a slight decrease (2.1%) in the proportion and number (1.6%) of Welsh speakers between 2001 and 2011.
 There was a decrease in the proportion of the population under 65 years of age while the proportion of people over 65 increased.
-This suggests that out-migration is happening among the younger population due to lack of work or lack of suitable and affordable housing.
+This suggests that out-migration is happening among the younger population for example due to lack of work or lack of suitable and affordable housing.
 It is noted that housing is slightly less affordable than in Gwynedd as a whole.
-It is felt that the expected level of growth is suitable for the village.
-Any potential risks can be minimised by ensuring that appropriate mitigation measures are incorporated into any plan for housing here particularly, thus ensuring that the type of housing units address the demands of households in the area and that an adequate supply of affordable housing is available to local people, and that development takes place in stages.
+It is also noted that the increase in the growth of new housing units has been limited over the last decade.
+Two housing allocations are proposed for the settlement, one of which already has the benefit of planning consent.
+It is anticipated that the two sites will address most of the indicative growth directed to the settlement.
+The application of policies that relate to local need affordable housing and the mix of housing should help to ensure that the type housing units will address local need for housing.
+It is felt that the expected level of growth is therefore suitable for the village.